oasis-open/odata-rapid/docs/rsdl/rapid-rsdl-paths.md

 # Paths in a RAPID Service

 The set of valid paths for a RAPID service is the result of applying common path conventions to the model, as described below.
-You can optionally specify an subset of these paths that are supported by your service using [explicit paths](rapid-rsdl-intro.md#explicit-paths) in your RSDL.
+You can optionally specify a subset of these paths that are supported by your service using [explicit paths](rapid-rsdl-intro.md#explicit-paths) in your RSDL.

 - [Service Root](#service-root)
 - [Key Segment](#key-segment)